-All vessels from 16.5 feet (5 m) to under 39 feet (12 m) used on inland waters shall be equipped with a certified horn.
+All vessels from 16.5 feet (5 m) to less than 39 feet (12 m) used only in US inland waterways shall be equipped with a certified horn.
 (This is standard equipment on ALL Premier models.)
-It must produce a blast of two-second duration and be audible at a distance of at least 1/2 mile (0.8 km).
+The horn/whistle shall have a fundamental frequency between 250 and 1750Hz and shall be capable of producing sound at the equivalent of 105 dB(A) at one meter (3.28 ft) from the sound source at an ambient temperature of 25+/-5.5 degrees Celsius (77+/-10 degrees Fahrenheit) within an intermittent time cycle of six seconds on, two seconds off, six seconds on, 106 seconds off, for a period of eight hours.
+The basic power source may be replaced.
 The device should be used to promote safe passing, as a warning to other vessels in fog or confined areas, or as a signal to operators of locks or drawbridges.